 Do you have a project idea that could make west central Minnesota a better place to work and run a business?

 West Central Initiative would like to talk with you about your idea.
 We’re looking for ways we might be able to work with 501(c)(3) non-profit organizations or units of government to complete projects that improve our region’s ability to attract and retain a workforce that possesses the talents needed to strengthen the economy of west central Minnesota.
-WCI’s new Workforce Solutions Grant Program will provide funding to test these ideas.
-The total amount available for distribution through Workforce Solutions is $150,000.
+WCI’s Workforce Solutions Grant Program will provide funding to test these ideas.
+The total amount available for distribution through Workforce Solutions per year is $150,000.